MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/step-icons-titles.md

 ### Step IDs and step classes

 The following table provides a list of all the currently available step IDs and their corresponding step classes.
 The control name of the primary input field is used as the step ID.

-For an example, see the implementation for the method WHSMobileAppStepInfoBuilder.stepId() provided in [Use a standard or custom step title and icon for the weight input](#use-a-standard-or-custom-step-title-and-icon-for-the-weight-input), later in this topic.
+For an example, see the implementation for the method `WHSMobileAppStepInfoBuilder.stepId()` provided in [Example of assigning step titles and icons for a custom flow](#example), later in this topic.

 | Step ID                                        | Step Class                                    |
 |------------------------------------------------|-----------------------------------------------|